May 17th, 2022

-Colorado’s competitive labor market poses opportunities and challenges for employers and job seekers alike.
-Unemployment in Colorado dropped to 3.7% in March 2022.
-Earlier in the year, the Colorado Department of Labor and Employment (CDLE) reported that the state’s employment recovery was outpacing the recovery in the U.S. The CDLE also projects more than 300,000 jobs will be added in the Denver metro area alone through 2030.
+The Colorado job market poses competitive opportunities and challenges for employers and job seekers alike.
+Unemployment in Colorado dropped to 2.9% as of July 2023.
+This is below the national average unemployment rate of 3.5%.
+Overall, Colorado’s unemployment rate has remained below 3.0% for fifteen consistent months, returning to pre-pandemic numbers.
+Not surprising since the Colorado Department of Labor and Employment (CDLE) reported early last year that the state’s employment recovery was outpacing the recovery across the U.S.

-Colorado businesses can improve their business outlook by getting strategic about their workforce.
 Determining the skills employees need today and in the future, having a recruiting and hiring plan in place, and staying sharp on employment factors specific to their industry are a few ways Colorado business leaders can take advantage of the current job market.
-But part of doing this due diligence is to also understand the workforce trends that are happening across Colorado and what the impact of those trends might be.
+But part of this due diligence is to also understand the workforce trends that are happening across Colorado and what the impact of those trends might be.

 Here’s a look at some of the critical workforce trends in Colorado and what they could mean for you as a small business leader, so you can respond effectively and stay competitive.